-United Way of the Florida Keys leads a community-wide partnership with a diverse set of vetted, volunteer-selected nonprofit agencies in Monroe County, Florida.
-UWFK supports programs that improve early childhood education and provide access to quality, nutritious food in support of healthy lifestyles.
-Nonprofit partner agencies supported by UWFK include education programs, food pantries, and transitional living shelters, among others.
-Through their good work, we seek to enact their mission to be the leader in community caring by mobilizing the power of our community to advance the common good.
+United Way of Collier and the Keys leads a community-wide partnership with a diverse set of vetted, volunteer-selected nonprofit agencies in Monroe County, Florida.
+UWCK supports programs that improve early childhood education and provide access to quality, nutritious food in support of healthy lifestyles.
+Nonprofit partner agencies supported by UWCK include education programs, food pantries, and transitional living shelters, among others.
+Through their good work, we seek to enact our mission to be the leader in community caring by mobilizing the power of our community to advance the common good.

 Marathon Recreation Center

 Marathon Recreation Center provides after school care and academic tutoring to children in the city of Marathon, FL.
 Although many of the activities are sports based, the goal of the MRC is to offer a safe and structured educational environment for the children of hard-working parents during after-school hours.
 Programs include supervised homework periods, youth education, dance, drama, art, games, athletic activities and a leadership program.
 During the summer, a full-day-camp program offers weekly field trips to Jacobs Aquatic Center, where many have learned to swim, and an array of attractions and museums.

 MCC Key West is renowned for its commitment of service to those in need.
 Their calling is to feed the hungry, clothe the naked, heal the sick, welcome the marginalized, uplift the oppressed, and visit the imprisoned.
 MCC Key West offers opportunities for leadership, education, community service, and social activism, as well as fellowship and fun.
 At MCC, UWCK funds their weekly meal program for homebound seniors.

 Monroe Association for ReMARCable Citizens (MARC)